-And now, the laborious and wakeful night being finished. the woman withdrew from my embraces, avoiding the conscious testimony of the light, and making a contract with my keeper for some future night, at the same price.
-Nor did he unwillingly accede to her voluptuous desires, partly induced by the very ample reward which he received from her, and partly through the opportunity afforded him of preparing a new spectacle for his lord; to whom, without delay, he unfolded the whole scene of our lust.
-But he, having magnificently rewarded his manumitted servant, destined me to be shown in public. because that egregious wife of mine could not be [publicly connected with me, on account of her dignity, nor any other could be found, [for the same purpose], a certain vile woman, who had been sentenced by the prefect to be devoured by wild beasts, was procured, for a great sum of money, to have connexion with me in the enclosure of the theatre, in the sight of all the spectators.
-Of this woman I have heard the following history: she had a husband, [a young man,] whose father, undertaking a journey, ordered his wife, who was the mother of that same young man, and whom he left oppressed with the burden of pregnancy, that if she brought forth an infant of the inferior sex, she should immediately cause that of which she was delivered to be slain.
-But she, during the absence of her husband, having brought forth a girl, and, being moved by the pious affection naturally inherent in a mother, revolted from the mandate of her husband, and delivered it to be nourished by one of her neighbours.
-Her husband also having now returned, she told him that she had been delivered of a daughter, and that she was destroyed.
-But as soon as the flower of age required a nuptial day should be appointed for the virgin, and as she could not give a dowry suitable to the parentage of her daughter, unknown to her husband, she did that which she could alone do, viz. she unfolded the secret to her son, which had hitherto been concealed in silence; for she was very much afraid, lest he, erring through the impulse of juvenile ardour, by some accident, should ignorantly have connexion with his sister, who was also ignorant that he was her brother.
+who was the mother of that same young man, and whom he left oppressed with the burden of pregnancy, that if she brought forth an infant of the inferior sex, she should immediately cause that of which she was delivered to be slain.
+But she, during the absence of her husband, having brought forth a girl, and, being moved by the pious affection naturally inherent in a mother, revolted, from the mandate of her husband, and delivered it to be nourished by one of her neighbours.
+Her husband also now having returned, she told him that she had been delivered of a daughter, and that she was destroyed.
+But as soon as the flower of age required a nuptial day should be appointed for the virgin, and as she could not give a dowry suitable to the parentage of her daughter, unknown to her husband, she did that which she could alone do, viz. she unfolded the secret to her son, which had hitherto been concealed in silence; for she was very much afraid, lest he, by some accident, erring through the impulse of juvenile ardour, should ignorantly have connexion with his sister, who also was ignorant that he was her brother.
 But this young man, who was remarkably pious, and who religiously obeyed the mandates of his mother, and performed the duties due to his sister, delivered the arcana of his house to the custody of venerable Silence, exhibiting only by his countenance a vulgar benevolence towards his sister.
-And he undertook, in such a way, to perform the necessary duty of consanguinity, that he received her into the protection of his own house, as if she had been some desolate neighbouring virgin, and deprived of the guardian care of her parents; and soon after he placed her with a certain most dear associate of his, and most liberally bestowed on her a dowry from his own property.
+And he undertook, in such a way, to perform the necessary duty of consanguinity, that he received her into the protection of her own house, as if she had been some desolate neighbouring virgin, and deprived of the guardian care of her parents; and soon after he placed her with a certain most dear associate of his, and most liberally bestowed on her a dowry from his own property.
 But these things being well disposed, and in the best manner, and with all sanctity, could not escape the deadly nod of Fortune, by whose impulse a cruel rivalship immediately directed its course to the house of the young man.
-And this same wife of his, who was now condemned to wild beasts for these very crimes, began first to entertain a suspicion of the girl, as the rival of her bed, and a harlot; in the next place to detest her; and in the third place to contrive the most cruel snares for her destruction.
+And this same wife of his, who now was condemned to wild beasts for these very crimes, began first to entertain a suspicion of the girl, as the rival of her bed, and a harlot; in the next place to detest her; and in the third place to contrive the most cruel snares for her destruction.